Project profile: Luffness Mains and Fenton Steel bridges

 This project initially involved refurbishing both metal and stone parts of the Luffness Mains and Fenton Bridges to keep them safe for all users.

-Due to defects found at Luffness Mains Bridge, we're now planning to replace the old bridge deck with a new, galvanised steel deck, which will be stronger and more durable.
-Any damaged stonework will be fixed to preserve the structure for years to come.
+Due to defects found at Luffness Mains Bridge, we needed to replace the old bridge deck with a new, galvanised steel deck, which would be stronger and more durable.
+Any damaged stonework would be fixed to preserve the structure for years to come.

-Since like-for-like repairs are not feasible at Luffness Mains, the bridges’ appearance will change as detailed within our planning permission.
+Since like-for-like repairs were not feasible at Luffness Mains, the bridges’ appearance would change as detailed within our planning permission.

 What stage is it at?

 Work started in February 2024 with a view to carrying out general maintenance of both structures.
-The work had to pause after finding that some of the defects to Luffness Mains Bridge were worse than anticipated.
-The road over Luffness Mains continues to be closed due to the poor condition of the bridge; however, the road across Fenton Bridge reopened to traffic in June 2024.
+The work on Luffness Mains Bridge had to pause after finding that some of the defects were worse than anticipated.
+The road across Fenton Bridge reopened to traffic in June 2024.

-In late January 2025, further ground and site investigation works were completed to find out more about the existing bridge structure so that the design of the replacement bridge deck could be finalised.
+In late January 2025, further ground and site investigation works were completed to find out more about the existing Luffness Mains Bridge structure so that the design of the replacement bridge deck could be finalised.
 Full Planning Permission for the works was granted by East Lothian Council in March 2025.
-Design work is due to be concluded to allow the ordering and fabrication of the replacement steel deck.